formkit/docs-content/inputs/repeater.md

 ## Setting errors

-You can set errors on a repeater or any repeated item inside using dot notation.
+You can set errors on a repeater or any repeatable item using dot notation.
 Here we are using the [`setErrors`](/essentials/forms#using-nodeseterrors) helper, but there are other methods as well:

 <client-only>